metaphori/as1415_conspiraboom/README.md

  - *Theoretical feasibility of reasoning*: relating to decidability issues in ontological/probabilistic reasoning
  - *Practical feasibility of reasoning*: relating to complexity and time constraints
- - *``Turing-test'' feasibility*: can we build agents that are able to play this game just like humans do?
+ - *"Turing-test" feasibility*: can we build agents that are able to play this game just like humans do?
  - *Project feasibility*: can we build a system of acceptable quality within reasonable time/effort constraints?

-The ``plain vanilla'' game seems to be too unconstrained (free of rules).
+The "plain vanilla" game seems to be too unconstrained (free of rules).
  As a consequence, the game designers have the burden to codify anything the players can talk about.

 So, we should think about the possibility of shaping/restricting the game so as to find a *trade-off*